htrajan/ht-drawsteel/Classes Single Page/Shadow.md

 Your foe made a big mistake.

 **Trigger:** You use In All This Confusion.\
-**Effect:** You gain an additional ��� against the triggering attack.
+**Effect:** You gain an additional [SHIELD](#shield) against the triggering attack.
 Before you teleport, you can make a free strike against a creature who damaged you to trigger In All This Confusion.
 After you teleport, you can spend a Recovery.

 #### 2nd-level Caustic Alchemy Abilities